March 12, 2019

 Retired US Navy Captain to Serve as La Roche College’s 54th Commencement Speaker

 PITTSBURGH, Mar.
-12, 2019 – La Roche College is pleased to announce Cynthia B. Piccirilli ’79, M.D. as its 54th commencement speaker.
+12, 2019 – La Roche University is pleased to announce Cynthia B. Piccirilli ’79, M.D. as its 54th commencement speaker.
 Dr. Piccirilli is a retired captain in the United States Navy, former head of neurosurgery at the Naval Medical Center Portsmouth, and an inaugural member of La Roche’s Distinguished Alumni Circle.

 “It was such an unexpected surprise and great honor to be asked to join the La Roche community to celebrate with the graduating class of 2019,” Dr. Piccirilli said.
-“The College has grown in so many ways since I graduated 40 years ago.
+“The University has grown in so many ways since I graduated 40 years ago.
 It’s a coming home for me, and I look forward to meeting the next generation of La Roche graduates who are ready to bring light to the world.”

 Dr. Piccirilli will deliver the commencement address and receive an Honorary Doctorate of Public Service at La Roche’s graduation ceremony at 10 a.m. on Saturday, May 11 in the Kerr Fitness & Sports Center.